 In addition to having engaging conversations, consider something else to lure in and engage an audience.
 Motion graphics, videos and demonstrations can be powerful vehicles for drawing interest and succinctly (and entertainingly) conveying more about your services and/or products.

-Contests, promotions, giveaways and other creative methods can also be used to help companies create some hype and achieve their tradeshow goals.
-But it’s more than just SWAG and iPad giveaways, you need to have a plan of action for generating conversations, identifying legitimate leads and capturing their contact information through a scanner or landing page.
-This will be helpful when beginning the lead nurturing process after the event.
+Contests, promotions, giveaways and other creative methods can also be used to help companies create some hype and achieve their trade show goals.
+But think beyond just swag and Apple Watch giveaways.
+Consider packaging your own products or services as the giveaway that you promote and that attendees want.
+Be sure to have a plan of action for generating conversations, identifying legitimate prospects and capturing their contact information through a scanner or landing page.
+This will be helpful when implementing a lead management process after the event.

 8. Create a post-event follow-up strategy

 Just because the trade show is over, doesn’t mean that your work is done.
 This is where many trade show efforts miss the mark.
 Follow up with the attendees that visited your booth and gave you their contact information.
 However, don’t mistake all these contacts as warm leads and try to immediately sell to them.
 Send them an email to thank them for stopping by, offer them a free download of your presentation and try to gauge their interest.
 By the number of unsubscribes you get from your initial email, you’ll pretty quickly know who was interested in your company and who just wanted that iPad you gave away.

 For those contacts remaining, set up a lead nurturing campaign.
 This will help determine which prospects are worth pursuing and save your sales team a lot of time and energy.
 Keep the buzz going by generating post-trade show content on your blog and social media channels.
 And lastly, measure the results of your efforts according to the goals you set for the show and do so for several months after the show is over.